 Colour contact lenses are designed to sit on the eye in such a way as to cover the iris with a small ring of colour and give the desired visual effect.
 This requires more precision to design as well as to fit.
 Colour contact lenses also tend to be thicker, so consideration about how it will affect breathability and the eye’s tear layer must be noted as well.

-Remember, contact lenses are made up of specially engineered silicone compounds and polymers to allow for breathability.
-The largest contact lens manufactures spend billions of dollars in research and development over the years improving the material and the manufacturing, both for clear and colour lenses.
 You’re not going to get the same kind of quality with a pack of lizard-eye contact lenses you found online for Halloween.
 Most of the time, these lenses are made with outdated materials to keep their costs low, but these materials are nowhere near as healthy or comfortable to wear as modern materials.

 Even temporary contact lenses worn by actors for film and theatre use must be prescribed; there are a few professionals specifically trained to work and fit for those industries.